frictionlessdata/datapackage/content/docs/standard/table-schema.md

 #### `title`

-The `title` property is a human-readable title for the schema.
+The `title` property is a nicer, human-readable title for the schema.

 If present, it `MUST` be a non-empty string, and not exceed 100 characters.

 #### `description`

-The `description` property is a text description for this schema.
+The `description` property is a text description for the schema.

 If present, it `MUST` be a non-empty string.

 #### `homepage`

-The `homepage` property gives a reference URL related to this schema.
+The `homepage` property gives a reference URL related to the schema.

 If present, it `MUST` be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).